MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 There are substantial productivity gains to be had from rolling out generative AI for code generation to data science teams, but there are major issues to be managed and overcome.
 Without effective leadership, including expectation setting, roll-outs will fail.

 Replacing notebooks with an agentic AI like Cursor will not succeed.
 The most successful strategy is likely the combined use of notebooks and an agentic AI IDE to give data scientists an understanding of the benefits of the technology and its limitations.
-This is in preparation for the likely appearance of an agentic notebook product.
+This is in preparation for the probable appearance of an agentic notebook product in the near future.

-For groups that use IDEs, I recommend immediate use of Cursor or one of its competitors.
+For groups that use IDEs (like software develooers), I recommend immediate use of Cursor or one of its competitors.

 ## Introduction